muziyongshixin/muziyongshixin.github.io/_pages/cv.md

 Most projects and introductions are shown in the [project page]({{ site.url }}/projects/)

+## Academic Service

+- Reviewer of CVPR 2023
+- Reviewer of Neural Computing

 ## Skills

-- Familiar with Python, Java
+- Familiar with Python, Java, Golang
 - Proficient in using Pytorch, and familiar with TensorFlow.